HalfAway/oauth2-otland/README.md

 ## Requirements
 + PHP 5.5.9+
 + OtLand client credentials
   - The only way to receive your own client ID & secret is by sending [@Mark](https://otland.net/members/mark.1/) a private message requesting it.
-You will have to provide him with a project name, a short description of it, as well as a redirect uri.
+You will have to provide him with a project name, a short description of it, as well as a redirect URI.
 It is then up to him whether you'll be granted the necessary credentials or not.

 ## Install
 ##### Via Composer